WalterDinh/react-native-sphinx-ekyc-sdk/README.md

-It's built on top of `react-native-vision-camera`, `react-native-image-crop-picker`, `react-native-image-resizer` and `react-native-fs` it takes an image component and upon click, you get the image picker prompt, get the base64 string of the image and the image source changes to whatever image was picked.
+It's built on top of `react-native-vision-camera`,  `react-native-image-resizer` and `react-native-fs` it takes an image component and upon click, you get the image picker prompt, get the base64 string of the image and the image source changes to whatever image was picked.

 ## Installing